Pierre Allemand

-Pierre Allemand (Lalemand) (c.
+Pierre Allemand (Allemand) (c.
 1662 – 27 May 1691) was a French ship pilot, cartographer, and fur trader in North America during the 17th century.

 Allemand was born in France and sailed across the Atlantic many times.
 In 1681 he was recorded as living in Quebec.
 He went on several expeditions to Hudson Bay to trade furs and explore the region.
 He later wrote memoirs of his journeys and opened a business in France.
 He returned to North America to escort Jean-Baptiste de La Croix de Chevrières de Saint-Vallier in the region.

 Family and early life

 Allemand was born c.
 1662 in Saint-Sauveur-de-Nuaillé, France.
 His father was Claude Allemand and his mother was Marie Mandet.
 There is little information about his early life, although it is known that he traveled from Europe to North America several times.
 He is recorded in the 1681 census as living in Quebec and being 18 years old.